danigit/design_patterns/README.md

 - Product
   - represents the complex object under construction.
 ConcreteBuilder builds the product's internal representation and defines the process by which it's assembled
   - includes classes that define the constituent parts, including interfaces for assembling the parts into the final result

+##### Usage

+Run the client file using the command `tsc client.ts` and then run the created javascript file using the command `node client.js`.
+TypeScript and Node are required!.

 ---

 ## References